isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-19-docker-zero-to-hero.md

 ---
 layout: post
 title: Docker - Zero to Hero (with SpringBoot + PostgreSQL)
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: '2021-04-11 21:05:20'
-tags: [CI&CD]
 ---

 Nowadays,we hear the word docker everywhere in the software development industry.
 I first heard about docker at the tech event TensorFlow Dev Summit Colombo in 2018.
 I still hear it almost every tech event I go.
 Therefore I thought to share some facts about docker here.